robintheilade/nuclearwinter4monogame/README.md

 _NuclearWinter_ is a set of libraries to develop games and applications using XNA and [MonoGame](http://github.com/mono/monogame).

-This repository contains the core of NuclearWinter, featuring game state management, screen resolution handling, an input manager and an user interface library.
+This repository contains the core of NuclearWinter, featuring game state management, screen resolution handling, an input manager and a user interface library.

 NuclearWinter used to contain the VectorLevel library for rendering 2D levels based on SVG files edited with [Inkscape](http://inksape.org/), but it has been removed for now as it is currently unmaintained.
 You can still find it in older revisions.
 It might be ressurected as a separate repository at some point in the future.